charliewynn/hollandwynn/_posts/2021-07-25-health-pass.md

 200 m sur del Parque Francia, Av 1, Barrio Escalante, San José, San Jose, 10101, Costa Rica

+**If you purchased the Trawick insurance (that we recommended) use the "international" option when it asks you which plan you have**

 We had no issues with a fake seat number on our earlier trip.
 If your airline hasn't assigned you a seat yet I personally would just invent one (I did "7a").
 You can edit your health pass later when you get a seat assignment but last time we didn't bother and had no issues.

 When choosing the Travel Insurance choose "International".